-Umpiring in the 1890's Print E-mail
+Umpiring in the 1890's |

-Late last century they often had to fight their way off the
+RICH ELDRED You think umpires take too much abuse from players?
+Late last century they often had to fight their way off the field.
+Here's a sampling of epithets and brawlgames.

-CENTURY was often perilous.
+UMPIRING IN THE LATE NINETEENTH CENTURY was often perilous.
 Virulent and sometimes violent abuse from players, fans, owners, and reporters was common.
 Although baseball fans were disgusted by the constant turmoil, the magnates did nothing.

 "The pay is good and you can't beat the hours," umpire Tim Hurst said, but in fact few men long endured working a game alone.
 Half a season, a year, were routine tenures.
 Most umpires were hired sight unseen by National League president Nick Young, and many were ex-ballplayers with no experience.
 Young's failure to rotate umpires – one man commonly worked an entire homestand or more - allowed minor tiffs to escalate into running feuds.